null

 Malware for mobile devices is growing just as fast as the number of apps we’re downloading.
 According to the 019’s McAfee report on cybersecurity, an average person has between 60 and 90 apps on their phone.
 Chillingly, the report found that in 2018, one-third of mobile threats had to do with hidden apps.

-We may be the experts on boosting signal, but having great cell phone signal is useless if your phone is under threat.
+We may be the experts on boosting signal the best way, but having great cell phone signal is useless if your phone is under threat.
 It’s important to take steps to prevent hackers from accessing your messages, data, pictures and information.
 Hidden apps are only one part of the landscape of threats: fake apps, banking trojans, and cryptomining are also fields that threaten cell phone security.
 Whether your device has an iOS or Android system, here is a simple guide to improving your cell phone’s security that you can start applying right now:

 We fix poor cell phone signal!
 Find the right signal booster for you: